It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 - Irrigation syringe (for cleaning out wounds with sterile water or saline)

-- Tweezers (for removing debris from wounds)
+- Tweezers (for removing debris from injuries)

 - Scissors (for cutting off old bandages; for removing clothes around a wound)